dimitri-nicolo/calico/security/rbac-tiered-policies.md

 ```
 #### Create minimum permissions for all non-Admin users

-All users using {{site.prodname}} Manager should be able to list and watch tiers, policies, networksets, and licenses.
+All users using {{site.prodname}} Manager should be able to create authorizationreviews and authorizationrequests as well as access
+license information through the services/proxy https:tigera-api:8080.

 1. Download the [min-ui-user-rbac.yaml manifest]({{ "/getting-started/kubernetes/installation/hosted/cnx/demo-manifests/min-ui-user-rbac.yaml" | absolute_url }}).
    The roles and bindings in this file provide a minimum starting point for setting up RBAC for your users according to your specific security requirements.
+   This manifest provides basic RBAC to view some statistical data in the UI but does not provide permissions to
+   view or modify any network policy related configuration.

 1. Run the following command to replace <USER> with the name or email of the user you are providing permissions to: